Kashtanka: Plot

 Chapter 2.
 A Mysterious Stranger.
-A stranger comes out, feels sorry for the lost dog and, delighted with her funny looks, takes her to his place where he treats her to good dinner.
-Upon the inspection, she finds the place poor and ugly (nothing "besides the easy-chairs, the sofa, the lamps and the rugs") next to her masters' apartments, rich with all manner of rubbish.
+A stranger comes out, feels sorry for the lost dog and, delighted with her funny looks, takes her to his place where he treats her to a good dinner.
+Upon inspection, she finds the place poor and ugly (nothing "besides the easy-chairs, the sofa, the lamps, and the rugs") next to her masters' apartments, rich with all manner of rubbish.
 On the plus side, the host gives her not a single kick, which feels like a novelty.
-Finally, she goes to sleep, dreaming nostalgically of how Luka's son Fedyushka used to lovingly 'play' with her by way of using her "...as a bell, that is, shake her violently by the tail so that she squealed and barked", as well as giving her a piece of meat to swallow and then "with loud laugh, pull[ing] it back again from her stomach", by a thread he'd fixed it with.
+Finally, she goes to sleep, dreaming nostalgically of how Luka's son Fedyushka used to lovingly 'play' with her by way of using her "as a bell, that is, shake her violently by the tail so that she squealed and barked", as well as giving her a piece of meat to swallow and then "with a loud laugh, pulling it back again from her stomach," by a thread he'd fixed it with.

 Chapter 3.
 New and Very Agreeable Acquaintances.
-In the morning Kashtanka meets (and, after a bout of initial hostility, befriends) her neighbours: a gander named Ivan Ivanovich, who talks much nonsense, and the old white tom-cat Fyodor Timofeyitch, a lazy creature with highly skeptical mindset.
-From her new master she receives a new name, Tyotka (Auntie).
+In the morning, Kashtanka meets (and, after a bout of initial hostility, befriends) her neighbours: a gander named Ivan Ivanovich, who talks much nonsense, and the old white tomcat Fyodor Timofeyitch, a lazy creature with a highly skeptical mindset.
+From her new master, she receives her new name, Tyotka (Auntie).

 Chapter 4.
 Marvels on a Hurdle.
-The trio, completed by the pig Khavronya Ivanovna, and supervised by their trainer, starts to perform most wonderful tricks, like bell-ringing, pistol-shooting and, most importantly climbing one another to form what's known in their master's parlance as the Egyptian Pyramid.
-Kashtanka is intrigued and delighted with the show.
-The next night sees her moving into the gander and cat's apartment.
+The trio, completed by the pig Khavronya Ivanovna, and supervised by their trainer, starts to perform the most wonderful tricks, like bell-ringing, pistol-shooting, and, most importantly, climbing atop one another to form what's known in their master's parlance as the Egyptian Pyramid.
+Kashtanka is intrigued and delighted by the show.
+The next night sees her moving into the gander and the cat's apartment.